Synaptic plasticity: Synaptic depression

 Synaptic fatigue or depression is usually attributed to the depletion of the readily releasable vesicles.
 Depression can also arise from post-synaptic processes and from feedback activation of presynaptic receptors.

 heterosynaptic depression is thought to be linked to the release of adenosine triphosphate (ATP) from astrocytes.

+Many different signaling pathways are involved in synaptic plasticity.
+These pathways take part in the creation of new proteins, moving proteins around, and changing gene transcription.
+The best-known pathways are those involved in LTP in the hippocampus.
+The later stages of LTP require new proteins, and changes in gene transcription.
+Several of these pathways include CaMK, nNOS, ERK, and Akt.
+G-protein coupled receptors also play a role in synaptic plasticity.
+In depression, changes to these pathways may affect both neurons and glia.
+A decrease in glial and neuronal size may influence the loss of gray-matter seen in several brain regions in people with depression.

 Long-term plasticity

 Long-term depression (LTD) and long-term potentiation (LTP) are two forms of long-term plasticity, lasting minutes or more, that occur at excitatory synapses.
 NMDA-dependent LTD and LTP have been extensively researched, and are found to require the binding of glutamate, and glycine or D-serine for activation of NMDA receptors.

 The turning point for the synaptic modification of a synapse has been found to be modifiable itself, depending on the history of the synapse.
 Recently, a number of attempts have been made to offer a comprehensive model that could account for most forms of synaptic plasticity.